Sahil-Khowaja/Tribute-Page/README.md

 The purpose of this tribute page is to commemorate the life and legacy of Quaid-e-Azam, highlighting his vision, leadership, and commitment to the cause of Pakistan.

-## Features

-- Biography of Quaid-e-Azam
-- Key events and milestones in his life
-- Quotes by Quaid-e-Azam
-- Photo gallery
-- Links to further resources

 ## Technologies Used